SaltyAom/just-use-elysia/src/pages/index.md

 ## I just want to build my app
 I built Elysia not because I want to but because I was frustrated with existing frameworks.

-I does 5 years of freelancing using Express, NestJS, Fastify, Koa, tRPC or several other frameworks and none of it fixes the extreme workflows (and insane PM/clents) or 3 times a day requirement changes that broke everything that I have to deal with every single day.
+I does 5 years of freelancing using Express, NestJS, Fastify, Koa, tRPC or several other frameworks and none of it fixes the extreme workflows (and insane PM/clients) or 3 times a day requirement changes that broke everything that I have to deal with every single day.

 Trust me, the last thing I would do is to create another JavaScript framework but I hate that there's no single framework that can solve my problems even more.

-I didn't create Elysia just for fun but to solve real-world problems that no other frameworks even attempt to solve.
+I didn't create Elysia just for fun but to solve real-world problems that people don't even bother to solve.

 And one more thing, when I says it's hard to pull it off in type level, I really means it.
 [TypeScript type is turing complete](https://github.com/microsoft/TypeScript/issues/14833) and I wrote [GraphQL parser in Type Level](https://x.com/saltyAom/status/1687000580261289984) in 2 days or [simple type-aware SQL SELECt parser in a day](https://x.com/saltyAom/status/1824399487407685959?s=20) but it took me almost 3 years to make Elysia type soundness decent and fast enough for real-world applications due to shear complexity of TypeScript type system and its limitation.

 If you're curious, I'd recommend take a look at [Elysia code around starting from line 4,100+](https://github.com/elysiajs/elysia/blob/main/src/index.ts) which should give you a glimpse of how complex it is to pull it off.
 It even handle encapsulation in type-level.

+Also don't trust a random internet person.
+Try it yourself then come back and tell me I'm wrong.

 ## Just try it